Enterprise Workflow Automation: Benefits, Examples, And Templates

 With that in mind, these are the specific features aka keywords to check out when looking at all the options in the market:

 1. Workflow automation module: It’s important that the workflow builder is intuitive enough for it to be used by all the teams across the enterprise, without the need to have extensive technological knowledge.
-For instance, InvGate Service Desk’s no-code visual workflow builder is designed for users to drag and drop the components within the workflow, being able to build and modify them in just minutes.
+For instance, InvGate Service Management’s no-code visual workflow builder is designed for users to drag and drop the components within the workflow, being able to build and modify them in just minutes.

 2. Service catalog integration: Another important function to look out for is the service catalog, where each area of the enterprise provides information on the services they offer, helping to organize the different tasks that are carried out by every team.

 3. Knowledge Base Management: Also to centralize resources, in your knowledge base articles you can set out the steps, how-to’s, or SOPs for different tasks and requests, which can provide important insights to help you spot where automation can come in handy.
-With InvGate Service Desk you can also add privacy settings to your base to ensure you protect any private information.
+With InvGate Service Management you can also add privacy settings to your base to ensure you protect any private information.

 4. Integration capabilities: Because enterprise workflows involve different departments, the tool you pick has to have flexible enough integration options for each team to be able to incorporate their existing tech stack to the process.
 Plus this will help you foster higher user adoption and engagement.